 SQL in KDB-X Examples

-Run SQL
+Run SQL interactively s)

-Use the s) prompt to enter SQL interactively.
+The following example uses the s) prompt to enter SQL interactively.
 Prefix your query with s) to run SQL instead of q.

 q)t:([]a: til 3) // create a table t with a column a

-s)select a from t
+s)SELECT a FROM t

 Example